aws-solutions/distributed-load-testing-on-aws/README.md

 A NodeJS Lambda function used as a CloudFormation custom resource for configuring Amazon S3 bucket notifications and to send anonymous metrics.

 **source/results-parser**<br/>
-A NodeJS Lambda function used to write the xml output from the docker images  to Amazon DynamoDB and generate the final results for each test.
+A NodeJS Lambda function used to write the json output from the docker images to Amazon DynamoDB and generate the final results for each test.

 **source/task-runner**<br/>
 A NodeJS Lambda function that Runs The Amaazon ECS task definition for each test.